 How can computers analyze writing?

 Of course computers do not understand student writing like a human, but computers can “learn” to identify and categorize student writing like an expert would.
-Our tools extract terms and phrases from student responses and use these as variables in machine learning (ML) algorithms.
+Our tools use natural language processing (NLP) to extract terms and phrases from student responses and use these as variables in machine learning (ML) algorithms.
 This forms the basis of the Constructed Response Classifier (CRC) tool, which you can use at this site.

 How does the scoring work?